RyanFleck/Manuals/content/tools/databricks.md

 1. You register an agent with **AI Gateway** inference tables
 2. All inputs and outputs are logged
 3. You can set up a dashboard to monitor

+### Deployment Pattern Best Practices {#deployment-pattern-best-practices}

+1. Use separate Databricks workspaces for dev, staging, and prod 2.

 ### Continuously Evaluating Agents (MLflow Built-In Judges) {#continuously-evaluating-agents--mlflow-built-in-judges}